-Greater Manchester Fire and Rescue Service (GMFRS) is committed to ensuring the safety of the Greater Manchester community through our prevention, protection, and response activity.
+We are committed to ensuring the safety of the Greater Manchester community through our prevention, protection, and response activity.
 We work closely with housing providers and managing agents to support fire safety in blocks of flats so that buildings are safe and residents can feel safe.

-This information sheet contains important information about Fire Safety including:
+This booklet contains important information about fire safety including:

-- What to do if you have a fire or become aware of a fire - Fire safety advice in your flat - Fire doors and why they are important - What you can do to help keep your building safe
+- What to do if you have a fire or become aware of a fire. - Fire safety advice in your flat. - Fire doors and why they are important. - What you can do to help keep your building safe.